-On this page, we cover private and independent schools in British Columbia (BC) that offer Montessori programs and support.
+On this page, we feature private and independent schools in British Columbia (BC) that offer Montessori programs and support.
 This includes schools in Vancouver, Victoria, Surrey, Burnaby, and Richmond.

 There are lots of private Montessori schools in British Columbia.
 These schools vary in terms of their classroom practices, curricular approaches, program offerings, and special needs support.
 The schools listed below reflect this diversity.
 They can be filtered for a wide range of features.